 Eight stylish and spacious tents, including one family tent, are tucked away in the trees for maximum privacy.
 The canvas, bamboo and stone wall-ed tents with stretched-canvas roofs blend into their natural surroundings.
 The en suite bathrooms have indoor and outdoor showers.
 The evening-breeze cooling systems above the beds keep temperatures comfortable during the hottest times of the year.

-In the heart of the Selous Game Reserve — the largest reserve in Africa — Roho ya Selous is perfectly positioned for excellent game viewing, close to a key waterway that links Lake Manze to Lake Nzerakera.
+In the heart of Nyerere National Park — the largest reserve in Africa — Roho ya Selous is perfectly positioned for excellent game viewing, close to a key waterway that links Lake Manze to Lake Nzerakera.
 Here, pods of hippos wallow and fish eagles scan the landscape from their perches.
 Giraffes wander through camp on their way to the water and impala graze on the grass around our tents.

 We warmly welcome families with children over 5 at Roho ya Selous.
 The ease of access makes the reserve a fuss-free destination.
 We have a family tent with an enclosed en suite children’s room, ideal for younger kids, and a range of activities to keep the whole family entertained.
 Please note that guests must be 16 years old to join our walking safaris, but there is no age limit for game drives or boat safaris.
 Please ask your agent about the option of hiring a private vehicle for your family safari.